schmidtwmark/qnd/presentations/day5.md

 <!-- Get a show of hands for each option -->
 ---

-# Deep Dive: Why do Lists start at zero?
+# Deep Dive: Why do Lists start at zero? <!-- This question is not explicitly answered -->

 - First, we have to talk about memory